piXelicidio/Hub/DOCS/city-people-mp/ReadMe.md

 Free tool [DA Poly Paint](https://assetstore.unity.com/packages/tools/painting/da-polypaint-low-poly-customizer-251157) can be used to further modify the UV 'painting' by model with ease.

-## URP Support
+## SRP Support

-To ensure compatibility with projects using the Universal Render Pipeline:

-1. **URP active:** Ensure Universal Renderer Pipeline is configured first.
-2. **Navigate**: Go to the `URP` folder in the package.
-3. **Install**: Import the`Mateials_URP (DoubleClickMe).unitypackage`.
-4. **Update Materials**: This will replace all standard materials with URP-ready alternatives.
+Current version default to URP (Universal Render Pipeline).
+Follow the steps to conver to Built-in or rollback to URP at any time.

+1. Navigate to folder **CityPeopleMegaPack/URP&Built-in**
+2. Double click one of the following packages to apply the patch:
+- **Convert-to-BUILT-IN**
+- **Convert-to-URP**

+Note about HDRP: While not converter patch is provided, supporting HDRP would need a few standard steps.
+Using the material convertion wizard and ajdusting lighting accordingly.

-## Unity 6 Compatibility
+## Unity  Compatibility

-The **City People Mega-Pack** has been thoroughly tested with Unity 6 to guarantee seamless integration:
+The **City People Mega-Pack** has been thoroughly tested with the following versions:

-- **Performance**: Optimized for the latest Unity engine enhancements.
-- **Features**: Fully compatible with new Unity 6 features and improvements.
+- **2022.3 LTS** ✅ Native project.

+- **6000.0 LTS**: ✅ Tested and ready.
+- **6000.3 LTS**: ✅ Tested and ready.

+## 3ds Max source files

+Source files are not included to keep the package light for the mayority of users.
+If you need all the characters in .MAX format just drop an email to my address bellow and **please include your invoice number.**

 ## Support